 DPP is also a shareholder in certain other private businesses, which are involved in transportation related services.
 As part of its commitment to offering a high quality of service to its passengers, DPP offers a range of ticket (fare) options, a network of points of sale and vending machines and regular (fixed and announced) schedule of travel times.
 DPP is also working on the introduction of what are referred to as “public transport preferences”, which are both active and passive systems to prioritize and optimize the movement of public transport vehicles.
 In addition, DPP and the Prague Integrated Transport System (PID) are working to make improve the availability of park-and-ride P + R car parking options for public transport passengers.

-As of the end of 2020, and together with Prague Integrated Transport (PID), the Prague Public Transit Company (DPP) operated 97 daily city bus routes, 13 suburban routes, 17 school routes, 1 special route for people with reduced mobility and 14 night-service routes.
-The total length of all 142 routes is 1,802.6 km.
-Out of a total of 1,241 buses, 1,187 are currently low-floor vehicles.
+As of the end of 2021, and together with Prague Integrated Transport (PID), the Prague Public Transit Company (DPP) operated 98 daily city bus routes, 13 suburban routes, 16 school routes, 1 special route for people with reduced mobility and 14 night-service routes + 1 trolleybus route.
+The total length of all 143 routes is 1,807.5 km.
+Out of a total of 1,211 buses, 1,204 are currently low-floor vehicles.
 DPP has 5 main bus garages, which are at Klíčov, Vršovice, Kačerov, Hostivař and Řepy.